 Copies the name of the module that contains this function into the buffer pointed to by name.
-Copies at most maxLen characters.
+Copies at most maxLen characters and returns a pointer to name.

 Returns the BPatch_point or list of BPatch_points associated with the procedure.
-The BPatch_procedureLocation argument is one of BPatch_entry, BPatch_exit, BPatch_subroutine, BPatch_longJump, or BPatch_allLocations.
 It is used to select which type of points associated with the procedure will be returned.
 BPatch_entry and BPatch_exit request respectively the entry and exit points of the subroutine.
 BPatch_subroutine returns the list of points where the procedure calls other procedures.
-BPatch_longJumps returns any long jump statements made by the procedures.
 If the lookup fails to locate any points of the requested type, NULL is returned.
-The BPatch_longJump_location is not yet implemented.

 Returns the vector of BPatch_points corresponding to the set of machine instruction types described by the argument.
 This version is used primarily for memory access instrumentation.
 The BPatch_opCode is an enumeration of instruction types that may be requested: BPatch_opLoad, BPatch_opStore, and BPatch_opPrefetch.
 Any combination of these may be requested by passing an appropriate argument set containing the desired types.
 The instrumentation points created by this function have additional memory access information attached to them.
 This allows such points to be used for memory access specific snippets (e.g. effective address).
-The memory access information attached is described under Memory Access classes elsewhere in this document.
+The memory access information attached is described under Memory Access classes in section 4.22.1.

 '''

-BPatch localVar findLocalVar(const char name)
+BPatch_localVar findLocalVar(const char name)

 '''

 Searches the function's local variable collection for a given name.
 This returns a pointer to the local variable if a match is found.
+This function returns NULL if it fails to find any variables.

 Returns a set of variables matching name at the scope of this function.
 If no variables match in the local scope, then the global scope will be searched for matches.
+This function returns NULL if it fails to find any variables.

 '''

-BPatch_localVar findLocalParam(const char name)
+BPatch localVar findLocalParam(const char name)

 '''

 Searches the function's parameters for a given name.
-A BPatch_localVar pointer is returned if a match is found.
+A BPatch_localVar pointer is returned if a match is found, and NULL is returned otherwise.